Stress is a double whammy for people who suffer from type 2 diabetes or are pre-diabetic.

 Stressed people may experience:

-Four free professionally developed self-hypnosis mp3s are currently available free of charge that will guide you through the process of releasing your stress.
-You can learn more about them and download them here: https://www.ask-the-hypnotist.com/hypnosis-stress-management-technique.html
+A free, professionally developed, self-hypnosis mp3 is currently available free of charge that will guide you through the process of releasing your stress.
+You can learn more about it and download it here: https://www.ask-the-hypnotist.com/hypnosis-stress-management-technique.html